 General Journal

 Date Account/Explanation PR Debit Credit

-July 31 Bond payable Loss on bond retirement Cash For Bond payable: (300,000 - 10,150) For Cash: (300,000 × 0.99) 289,850 7,150 297,000
+July 31 Bond payable 289,850 7,150 297,000

 - a.
 Under IFRS, this debt is to be reported as a current liability on the December 31, 2021, financial statements because it was not refinanced by the reporting date.
-The only exception is if the refinancing was done under an agreement that existed at December 31, 2021, and the decision about the refinancing was solely up to management's discretion. - Under ASPE, this debt can be reported as a long-term liability because it has been refinanced on a long-term basis before the financial statements are completed.
+The only exception is if the refinancing was done under an agreement that existed at December 31, 2021, and the decision about the refinancing was solely up to management's discretion. - b.
+Under ASPE, this debt can be reported as a long-term liability because it has been refinanced on a long-term basis before the financial statements are completed.
 In this case, the entity's financial statements are not yet finalized, so ASPE would permit the debt to be included with long-term liabilities.